Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 It's important to choose a time period that is not too soon (spammy), but not too long (bad UX).
 A period of two (2) minutes is widely acceptible as a good time frame.

 When broadcasting connection information, it's important that each wallet broadcast enough information to allow other wallets to communicate with them using e2e encryption, but not enough information is broadcast to compromise security.
 Here is a list of recommended data to include in the broadcast:
-- A scheme version
+- A schema version
 - A message type or description indicating this is an 'announcement' of existance.
-- The IPFS connection ID for the wallet.
+- The IPFS peer ID for the wallet.
+- A list of IPFS multiaddresses for connection directly between nodes.
 - The Bitcoin Cash address for the wallet, used for e2e encrypted message passing.
-- The SLP address for the wallet, used if any token staking or token-related information is needed.
+- The SLP address generated from the above BCH address, used if any token staking or token-related information is needed.
-- The public key used to generate the BCH and SLP addresses.
+- The public key used to generate the BCH and SLP addresses above.
 This public key will be used to encrypt messages for this wallet.

 When announcing itself on the base coordination pubsub channel, the wallet should also create its own pubsub channel using its `bitcoincash:` address as the pubsub channel string.
 Other wallets can communicate with this wallet by sending encrypted messages to its pubsub channel.
 If a message is sent to this channel that is not e2e encrypted, the message should be rejected.

 ## 5. Soliciting for CoinJoin Participation
 Wallets become aware of other wallets by monitoring the base coordination pubsub channel.
 When a new wallet announces itself, a wallet should record the announcement information.
-It should periodically poll the wallets that it's aware of for requests to join a CoinJoin transaction.
+It should periodically poll the wallets that it's aware of with requests to join a CoinJoin transaction.

 The wallet can poll other wallets by sending a encrypted petition to each wallet using their `bitcoincash:` pubsub channel.
 The wallet should specify the following information in this petition:
 - Minimum number of participants acceptable for a CoinJoin transaction.
-- Maximum amount of BCH for a CoinJoin transaction.
+- Maximum amount of BCH output in a CoinJoin transaction.

 Wallets can track the above requirements between other peer wallets.
 When the requirements are met, the wallets can then coordinate to generate a CoinJoin transaction.